-This section of the Resource Book is designed to aid club members in finding woodworking tools, products, and services both locally and nationally.
-It also includes information on club owned tools, specialty tools that club members own that the owner has agreed to lend to club members, and club members that have volunteered to serve as mentors helping other club members learning a unique woodworking skill.
+This section of the Resource Book is designed to aid Club members in finding woodworking tools, products, and services both locally and nationally.
+It also includes information on Club owned tools, specialty tools that Club members own that the owner has agreed to lend to Club members, and Club members that have volunteered to serve as mentors helping other Club members learning a unique woodworking skill.

-This section will be periodically updated as you and other club members identify new resources.
-If you have something you think should be added, contact the club member responsible for the Resource Book.
-We want the Book to be manageable in size so it can be easily printed.
+This section will be periodically updated as you and other Club members identify new resources.
+If you have something you think should be added, contact the Club President or Past President.
+We want the Resource Book to be manageable in size so it can be easily printed.
 Any additions must be unique and be a well-established sizable business.
 Please understand that not all suggested additions will make the book.
 For that reason, we have also included a section where you can add your personal favorites.